Dark-field microscopy

-Dark-field microscopy (also called dark-ground microscopy) describes microscopy methods, in both light and electron microscopy, which exclude the unscattered beam from the image.
-As a result, the field around the specimen (i.e., where there is no specimen to scatter the beam) is generally dark.
+Dark-field microscopy, also called dark-ground microscopy, describes microscopy methods, in both light and electron microscopy, which exclude the unscattered beam from the image.
+Consequently, the field around the specimen (i.e., where there is no specimen to scatter the beam) is generally dark.

 In optical microscopes a darkfield condenser lens must be used, which directs a cone of light away from the objective lens.
 To maximize the scattered light-gathering power of the objective lens, oil immersion is used and the numerical aperture (NA) of the objective lens must be less than 1.0.
 Objective lenses with a higher NA can be used but only if they have an adjustable diaphragm, which reduces the NA.
 Often these objective lenses have a NA that is variable from 0.7 to 1.25.

 Light microscopy applications

 In optical microscopy, dark-field describes an illumination technique used to enhance the contrast in unstained samples.
 It works by illuminating the sample with light that will not be collected by the objective lens and thus will not form part of the image.
 This produces the classic appearance of a dark, almost black, background with bright objects on it.
+Optical dark fields usually done with an condenser that features a central light-stop in front of the light source to prevent direct illumination of the focal plane, and at higher numerical apertures may require oil or water between the condenser and the specimen slide to provide an optimal refractive index.